 These cons are not exactly huge flaws in the phenomenon of electric cars, rather these are points that can be hoped to be improved in the future.
 With that being said, these are the cons of electric cars.

 Electric Cars are still very much a rich person’s luxury.
 Even the cheapest Electric cars start around $30,000 and that too on sale.
-These cars are way out of reach out of the common man and that is a huge problem.
+These cars are way out of reach of the common man and that is a huge problem.
 For the phenomenon of electric cars to have any effect on the environment they have to be easily accessible to the masses of the public.
-One way to make this a reality is to reduce or completely boycott the purchase of fuel based cars.
-Voices against the use of fuel cars have to be raised and made clear to manufactures.
+One way to make this a reality is to reduce or completely boycott the purchase of fuel-based cars.
+Voices against the use of fuel cars have to be raised and made clear to manufacturers.

 Electric Cars do not go very far.
-With the cheapest electric cars going about 100-120 miles in a single charge one always fears that they might run out of juice mid-ride.
-Even the highest end most expensive model of electric car can go only about 300 miles.
+With the cheapest electric cars going about 100-120 miles on a single charge one always fears that they might run out of juice mid-ride.
+Even the highest-end most expensive model of electric car can go only about 300 miles.
 In comparison, even the cheapest models of fuel cars go more than 300 miles.

 Batteries need replacement but they are very expensive.
-Electric car need their batteries replaced often if you plan on keeping them for your entire life.
+Electric cars need their batteries replaced often if you plan on keeping them for your entire life.
 These batteries are very very expensive and are one of the biggest reasons why people do not buy electric cars.
 These batteries are of course not salvageable at all and could leave us with an entirely new waste issue in the future.
-Lithium Ion batteries are generally very dangerous to handle anyway.
+Lithium-Ion batteries are generally very dangerous to handle anyway.